aodin/sol/README.md

 INSERT INTO "users" ("id", "name", "password") VALUES (?, ?, ?)
 ```

 Values can be inserted to the database using custom struct types or the generic `sol.Values` type.
-If given a struct, Sol will attempt to match SQL column names to struct field names in a case sensitive manner that is aware of camel to snake case conversion.
+If given a struct, Sol will attempt to match SQL column names to struct field names in a case insensitive manner that is also aware of camel to snake case conversion.
 More complex names or aliases should specify db struct tags.

 ```go
 type User struct {